arisaziz/Video-Converter-K8/README.md

      **NOTE:** `helm` command is use to install MongoDB inside Kubernetes cluster.

 12. **Install Postgres**
+     - About Postgres
        - Postgres is use for user authentication.
-     - Set the username and password in "values.yaml".
+       - You can set the username and password in "values.yaml".
        - If you like to receive email notification, you can set your email in "init.sql" as well as in "/src/notification-service/manifest/secret.yaml".
-     - For how to get the gmail password, you can follow the step [here](https://youtu.be/g8X5AoqCJHc?t=4222).
+       - As for how to create the gmail password, you can follow the step [here](https://youtu.be/g8X5AoqCJHc?t=4222).
+     - Install Postgres
       ```
       cd Helm_charts/Postgres
       helm install postgres .